 PLEASE NOTE: A \$35.00 fee will be charged for all reversed credit card payments and returned checks.
-Subsequent checks will not be accepted.
+Subsequent checks will not be accepted and may delay services with University including registration.
 Checks and money orders should include the student's name and Howard University Identification Number.